Health Information and Tools > Patient Care Handouts > Bronchiectasis: Care Instructions

 Bronchiectasis (say "brawn-kee-ECK-tuh-sus") is a lung problem in which the breathing tubes are stretched and become larger.
 The buildup of mucus causes the stretching and can lead to swelling and infections.
 You may find it harder to breathe and cough up mucus out of your lungs.
 Some people are born with it.
 Other people get it because of another health problem, usually cystic fibrosis or a lung infection such as pneumonia or tuberculosis.

 Symptoms are often different for everyone.
 But a cough that brings up mucus, or sputum, is common.
-The condition is usually treated with antibiotics, medicines to relax the airways (bronchodilators), and medicines to make it easier to cough up mucus (expectorants).
+The condition is usually treated by avoiding things that can irritate your lungs and by using techniques and medicines to help clear mucus out of your lungs.
+You may need antibiotics.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.